 - Reliability: The 3PL rating scorecard used for this indicator was first revised in FY17 Q1 and then overhauled for FY2018 Q2 reporting, adding new criteria.
 Results before and after that change are not strictly comparable.
 Beginning in FY20 Q3, data for the customer service criteria could not be collected, as Deliver/Return staff priorities shifted to managing the logistics impacts from the COVID19 pandemic.
-This missing data prevented GHSC-PSM from reporting the full result, although data for all other criteria was reported. - Timeliness: Data is reported on a one-month lag. - Precision: Results for individual vendors are not reported externally.
-However, these results are - used for internal management and provided to the vendor as performance feedback. - Integrity: No known limitations.
+This missing data prevented GHSC-PSM from reporting the full result, although data for all other criteria was reported.
+Beginning in July 2022, the Completeness criteria was removed from the Invoicing Accuracy component, as it was determined to be too similar to the Timeliness criteria, creating confusion.
+(In the project's FY22 Q4 report, data from the month of June is included in the calculation for Completeness for Invoicing Accuracy, but July and August are not represented in these results).
+Starting in FY23 Q1, the Completeness criteria was entirely removed from the Invoicing Accuracy component.
+In FY22 Q4, the definition of the Timeliness criteria changed from evaluating all invoices due in the period to evaluating invoices received during the period.
+Invoicing Accuracy results before and after these changes are not strictly comparable. - Timeliness: Data is reported on a one-month lag. - Precision: Results for individual vendors are not reported externally.
+However, these results are used for internal management and provided to the vendor as performance feedback. - Integrity: No known limitations.